The itinerary in this blog takes you to casa particulares at different places throughout western and central Cuba in 16-18 days:

 Santa Clara was the site of the last battle in the Cuban Revolution in late 1958.
 This city is home to a mausoleum which houses the remains of national hero Che Guevara (who was born in Argentina) and sixteen of his fellow combatants killed in 1967.
 Elsewhere in town you can find Tren Blindado (Spanish for ‘armored train’), a national monument of the Cuban Revolution.

 Santa Clara’s center of town is located around Parque Vidal, where you can spot lots of locals strolling around.
-This is also where you can find the ‘MacDunald’ I spoke about in my previous blog post about Cuba.
+This is also where you can find the ‘MacDunald’ I spoke about in my previous article about Cuba.

 Casa Santa Clara

 Hostal La Casona Jover (Denis), Colón No.167 entre Ave.
 9 de Abril (San Miguel) y Serafín García (Nazareno), Santa Clara, home: +53 42 204458, mobile +53 5356 3829, email: email@example.com